 WG 1: Strategic sectors and infrastructure development

-Infrastructure development plays a key role in Chinese investments related to the Belt and Road Initiative (BRI) and in the 17+1 framework.
-Chinese investments or involvement in railway construction in Eastern Europe (e.g. Budapest-Belgrade railway), in ports in Southern Europe (e.g. Piraeus, Greece) or in the UK (e.g. nuclear power stations such as Hinkley Point C) equally carry significant (geo)political importance.
-Moreover, this is also the field of investment that predominantly involves state-owned (and Communist Party controlled) enterprises and thus has a partly distinctive set of governing values, motives, standards and norms.
+Infrastructure development plays a key role in Chinese investments related to the Belt and Road Initiative (BRI): Chinese investments or involvement in railway construction in Eastern Europe (e.g. Budapest-Belgrade railway), in ports in Southern Europe (e.g. Piraeus, Greece) or in the UK (e.g. nuclear power stations such as Hinkley Point C) equally carry significant (geo)political importance.
+Moreover, this is also the field of investment that predominantly involves state-owned and/or national champion companies and thus has a partly distinctive set of governing values, motives, standards and norms.

 Agnes-Szunomar, Leader WG 1